bakame-php/http-structured-fields/docs/ordered-maps.md

 - `fromAssociative` instantiates the container with an iterable construct of associative value;
 - `fromPairs` instantiates the container with a list of key-value pairs;
-- `new` instantiates the container with no members;
+- `create` instantiates the container with no members;

 getter methods: